What is Risk Monitoring?

 One way is to monitor risks through a risk monitoring plan.
 A risk monitoring plan is a specific program a business uses to monitor risks.
 The program is designed for the company to assess the management of risks to provide an accurate picture of the risk status.

 Many assume that risk management and monitoring plans are the same; they’re not.
-The risk management plan documents the whole process, including risk identification, evaluation, control, and mitigation effort.
+The risk management plan documents the whole process, including risk identification, evaluation, control, and mitigation efforts.
 It also includes the risk monitoring plan.

 The plan documents and monitors potential risks to a business and the organisation’s steps to keep those risks acceptable.
 A company may have many monitoring plans to address different risks in different parts of the business.
 However, this must be collated and provided in a single depository for senior management to understand the overall risk profile and manage any action required.